ejbyne/bowling-scorecard/README.md

 ## Favourite Code Snippet

-I was particularly pleased with the neat solution for adding bonuses to the frames.
+I was quite pleased with the neat solution for adding bonuses to the frames.
 At the end of each frame a bonus of 2 is added to the frame for a strike, or 1 for a spare.
 Then in subsequent frames the "addPreviousFramesBonus" function checks for any bonuses, adds the applicable score to that frame, and reduces the bonus count by 1:

 ~~~
    ScoreCard.prototype.addPreviousFramesBonus = function(pinsHit) {